 For the 2001-2002 school year, QED estimates that U.S. public schools will purchase 311,896 to 447,994 Macs compared to 203,808 to 270,500 Dell systems and 118,427 to 215,705 Compaq units.

 School board member Vern Denney is a Mac user.
 He admits he has a personal prejudice, but doesn’t feel that it should dictate how the district should go.

 “I would hope that any applications that are adopted for system wide use would be Web-based to minimize the platform issue” he said.

 Garcia came to Nashville from California where he had been superintendent since 1994 of the Corona-Norco Unified School District just outside Los Angeles.
 Garcia, 54, was born in Cuba and came to America when he was 15.
 Garcia is bilingual, married with five grown children and five grandchildren.

 Garcia has spent his career in education.
 He graduated from the University of Kansas and received his master’s degree from San Diego State University and a doctoral degree in education from the University of Southern California.
 He has been a teacher, principal, assistant superintendent, and superintendent of schools.

 Last Thursday MacCentral e-mailed and called the

-with a list of questions to give him a chance to explain his decision.
+director of schools with a list of questions to give him a chance to explain his decision.
 We also pointed out that we would be reporting on the matter on Sept.
 17. However, neither he nor school board members, with the exception of Denney, responded.

 “Dr. Garcia has decided to bribe our system with money to convert us to PC,” one educator told us. ” If we can’t use grant money to purchase Macs and are left to buy our own then, then he will slowly starve Mac users to nothing until we are forced to accept PC.”